nextcloud/documentation/developer_manual/templates.rst

 ownCloud uses its own templating system.
 The templating system basically works by defining main template files.
 Those template files then include their own templates.

 .. note::
   Templates must not contain database queries!
-All data should be passed to the template as a variable.
+All data should be passed to the template via $template->assign($key, $value).

 It's actually pretty simple.
 For instance take a look at this example: